GPUOpen-LibrariesAndSDKs/UnityIntegrations/AmfUnityPlugin/README.md

 # 360 Video

 360 video is supported by using the source/Scripts/Amf360UnityPlugin.cs script instead of the source/Scripts/AmfUnityPlugin.cs.
 The 360 script contains detailed instructions on how to set up geometry, materials and lights Assets.
-Follow the build instructions above to build AMF and the plugin and also which DLLs need to be put into the Asset/Plugins folder.
+Follow the build instructions above to build AMF and the plugin and also which DLLs need to be put into the Asset/Plugins folder using the utility scripts.

 # Notes for repository maintainers